 Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 A per admission deductible is applied once during the defined benefit period.
 Prior Authorization is required You pay: • \$1,676 deductible each benefit period. • \$0 copayment for each day for days 1-60. • \$419 copayment each day for days 61-90. • \$838 copayment each day for days 91 & beyond.
 A benefit period begins the day you're admitted as an inpatient in a hospital or skilled nursing facility (SNF).
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into a hospital or SNF after one benefit period has ended, a new benefit period begins.
-You must pay the inpatient hospital deductible for each benefit period.
+If you go into a hospital or SNF after one benefit period has ended, a new benefit period begins. hospital deductible for each benefit period.
 There's no limit to the number of benefit periods.
 Cost sharing is applied starting on the first day of admission and does not include the date of discharge.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF you get these set vices during a non-covered inpatient stay See the cost share for each specific service by locating If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+Covered services include, but are not limited to: that service in this Medical Chart.
+Physician services • Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services Surgical dressings • Splints, casts, and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational therapy Prior Authorization is required